superiorcave/NinjaStar-Esp32-devboard/README.md

 Using an Esp32 Wroom, I was able to create a fun shape for the classic devboard and even insert my own custom images.
 Fitted with custom LEDS and buttons, this is great mircocontroller for any project.

+Download the production folder and use the zip file to find the Gerber files for production.

 Click the Link Below to view my journal: https://blueprint.hackclub.com/projects/2972